Back To Search Results

 • Extravascular granuloma formation

-However, as individuals presented a wide variance of these features, rarely with the presence of all 3 features, more clinically relevant diagnostic criteria became necessary.
+However, because individuals often presented with varying combinations of these features, and rarely all 3, more clinically relevant diagnostic criteria were later developed.

-Lanham et al. proposed a definition based on[2]:
+Lanham et al proposed a definition based on slightly different characteristics, as mentioned below.

 • Bronchial asthma